iamsayan/wp-last-modified-info/readme.txt

 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
 * Allows you to display last modified author info in posts, pages.
 * Allows you to add last modified timestamp in post/page's custom field.
+* Allows you to customize last modified date and time.
 * And you can customize all and everything.

 #### Compatibility